Bob-Playground/WWDC-Stuff/2016/406_optimizing_app_startup_time/Transcript-Edited.md

 So we have a dylib file here, and **rather than reading it in memory we've mapped it in memory**.
 So, in memory this dylib would have taken eight pages.

 The savings, why it's different is these **ZeroFills**.
 So it turns out most global variables are zero initially.
-So the static makes an optimization that moves all the zero global variables to the end, and then takes up no disk space.
+So the static (linker) makes an optimization that moves all the zero global variables to the end, and then takes up no disk space.
 And instead, we use the VM feature to tell the VM the first time this page is accessed, fill it with zero's.
 So it requires no reading.

----
+### Example: First progress

 So the first thing **dyld** has to do is it has to look at the **Mach-O header**, in memory, in this process.
 So it'll be looking at the top box in memory, when that happens, there's nothing there, there's no mapping to a physical page so a page fault happens.
 At that point the kernel realizes this is mapped to a file, so it'll read the first page of the file, place it into physical RAM, set the mapping to it.